Oxsomi/core3/docs/graphics_api.md

 Keep in mind that during a render call, you can't transition the resources passed into the attachments of the active render call.
 They're not allowed to be used as a read (SRV) or write textures (UAV); they're only allowed to be output attachments (RTV).
 Special care should be taken on the developer's side to avoid this from happening.

 Every startRender needs to match an endRender.
 During the render it's not allowed to access the render textures as a write or read texture.
 Other operations that change state (implicit transitions) such as clears and copies are also not allowed.
 If this is required, the developer can end the render and restart it after this operation.

+A graphics pipeline for use with DirectRendering needs to set the attachment count (and format(s)) or the depth stencil format.
+One that doesn't use direct rendering can't be used.

 ### transition